laher/fuzzymenu.vim/README.md

  * The fzf plugin itself depends on a binary file `fzf`.
 If you don't have it already, `:call fzf#install()` (or see fzf docs).

 ## Usage

+See also [help docs](./doc/fuzzymenu.txt) - especially for function signatures.

 ### 1. Invoke fuzzymenu